mkuthan/mkuthan.github.io/_posts/2016-01-29-spark-kafka-integration2.md

 I recommend to build the 4 nodes cluster at least for topics with replication factor 3.

 The last important Kafka cluster configuration property is `unclean.leader.election.enable`.
-It should be disabled (by default it is enabled) to avoid unrecoverable exceptions from Kafka consumer.
+It should be disabled (by default it's enabled) to avoid unrecoverable exceptions from Kafka consumer.
 Consider the situation when the latest committed offset is N, but after leader failure, the latest offset on the new leader is M < N.
 M < N because the new leader was elected from the lagging follower (not in-sync replica).
-When the streaming engine ask for data from offset N using Kafka consumer, it will get an exception because the offset N does not exist yet.
+When the streaming engine ask for data from offset N using Kafka consumer, it will get an exception because the offset N doesn't exist yet.
 Someone will have to fix offsets manually.

 So the minimal recommended Kafka setup for reliable message processing is: